 What Do Social Workers in Healthcare Do?

 The duties and responsibilities of a healthcare social worker change from patient to patient.
-Because every case is different, social workers in healthcare must be able to adjust to a very large range of needs.
+Because every case is unique, social workers in healthcare must be able to adjust to a variety of needs.
 While it’s impossible to encapsulate every duty of a medical social worker, this article will explore some of the core responsibilities.

 Assessing the Patient’s Physical and Psychological Needs